numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 .. _NEP42:

 ==============================================================================
-NEP 42 — New and extensible dtypes
+NEP 42 — New and extensible DTypes
 ==============================================================================

 :title: New and extensible DTypes